 The digital readiness assessment framework not only helps in skill gap identification but also places every employee on a path of training and development based on their level of digital readiness.

 Digital transformation is not a short-term plan.
 It is a gradual process.
 Thus, it is essential to create a roadmap with significant milestones for ease of calculating ROI as well as keeping organizations and their employees motivated throughout the process.
 The journey to digital maturity can be one of uncertainty.
 It is advisable to have predefined checkpoints and success metrics to be able to track progress and ROI throughout the process and make amends to keep innovating when necessary.

 Successful digital transformation has to start at an individual level and needs a human-centric approach.
 Displacement of jobs is not the solution to the burgeoning demands of the digital revolution.
 It requires continuous efforts from individuals and organizations to create new avenues where humans can collaborate with technology to initiate a new culture of learning.

 The end objectives of your organization’s digital journey might be different, but the path will intersect between human experience and technology.

 MPP is a global tool that is standardized and normed in various geographies, including India, the US, Europe, South Africa, South East Asia, LATAM & Middle East.
-The reliability of MPP range from 0.65 – 0.85, and estimate of convergent validity range from 0.4 – 0.75.
+The reliability of MPP ranges from 0.65 – 0.85, and estimates of convergent validity range from 0.4 – 0.75.

 The digital readiness assessment consists of a battery of tests to measure the digital competencies and sub-competencies mentioned in the table above.
 The 9-box model further maps the individual to decide the next course of action, ranging from an introductory session on digital readiness to training programs designed for specific digital skills required by the employee to efficiently perform their job.
 Digital ready employees should be deemed as digital leaders to help the rest of the workforce come up to pace.